 - Taste and adjust spices as needed.

 - Cover and chill for 2 hours.
-Serve with a garnish of coconut milk and fresh herbs.
+Serve with a garnish of coconut milk, a few cracks of black pepper, and fresh herbs.